 I must say a quick word about blocking.
 Blocking is essential for this design so do not miss that step, it is magic!

-Stitches for the Lace Crochet Shawl
+Stitches for the Lace Triangle Crochet Shawl

 Printable Pattern

-More Free Triangle Shawl Crochet Patterns
+More Free Patterns for Triangle Crochet Shawls

 I think you all know I love making shawls!
 Check out the easy pattern for this crochet triangle shawl in a gradient yarn, or this easy crochet shawl pattern using only basic stitches.

-If you love one skein patterns, check out my most popular shawl design – Tendril Shawl which has a video tutorial.
-And also this triangular shawl pattern using one skein of yarn and a relaxing repeat row.
+If you love one skein patterns, check out my most popular shawl design, Tendril Shawl, which has a video tutorial.
+Or this version Tendril shawl revisted

 Skill Level